kimmobrunfeldt/squint/README.md

 > Makes visual reviews of web app releases easy.

-`squint compare` uses Puppeteer to:
+`squint compare https://prod.myapp.com https://beta.myapp.com` uses Puppeteer to:

-* automatically crawl all url paths from a web app
+* automatically crawl all url paths from the beta version
-* take screenshots of each page from A and B versions of the app
+* take screenshots of each page from prod and beta versions of the app
-* output all diff images that had changes into a directory
+* output all diff images for pages that had visual differences

 That's the main intended use case.
 The diffs will likely have false positives due to async loading or animations.
 That's ok,